lampmerchant/tashnotes/macintosh/adb/keyboard/aak_media_keys.md

 Talk 2 appears to always return 0xFFFF.

+### System Software Support

+Native support for the Volume Up/Down and Mute keys (but not the Mic key) exists in System 7.5.3 and 7.5.5.

 ## Thanks

 *Thanks to Velociraptors and treellama on #68kmla for their help in compiling and verifying this information!*